 If a person has a physical impairment, we do not take away their walker when they need to walk.
 If a person has a hearing impairment, we do not take away their hearing aids when they need to hear.
 So why do we take away a person’s AAC system when they need to talk?

-This article will cover strategies to ensure that AAC is always available for users.
+This article will cover 7 strategies to ensure that AAC is always available for users.
 Some specific topics will include:

-- Giving everyone accessing the AAC system
+- Giving everyone access to the AAC system

 - Keeping the AAC system turned on and charged